The Atmospherians by Alex McElroy

 Sasha confides in her oldest childhood friend, Dyson—a failed actor with a history of body issues—who hatches a plan for Sasha to restore her reputation by becoming the face of his new business venture, The Atmosphere: a rehabilitation community for men.
 Based in an abandoned summer camp and billed as a workshop for job training, it is actually a rigorous program designed to rid men of their toxic masculinity and heal them physically, emotionally, and socially.
 Sasha has little choice but to accept.
 But what horrors await her as the resident female leader of a crew of washed up, desperate men?
 And what exactly does Dyson want?

 I felt drawn to read this book after reading an article that the author, Alex McElroy, wrote for The Atlantic about de-romanticizing eating disorders when writing about them.
-As someone with an eating disorder, so much of what they wrote resonated with me.

 The Atmospherians drew me in right away.
 It wasn't even the first paragraph, or the first chapter, but the first line that hooked me and left me wanting more.
 The entire book flowed like this, seamlessly through different time periods, from one vivid scene to the next.

 The book revolves around two main characters: Sasha, a disgraced wellness influencer who has fallen from her throne after one of her followers blamed her for his future live-streamed suicide, and her best friend Dyson, a struggling actor with severe body image issues.